ajthor/symbolic-controls-toolbox/matlab/README.md

 # Matlab Bindings

-## What is this?
+The Matlab bindings provide an interface to the Symbolic Controls Library in a convenient Matlab toolbox that is designed to leverage the functionality and performance of the underlying C++ code.

-The Matlab bindings provide a Matlab toolbox that is designed to implement the functionality of the Symbolic Controls Library.
-It uses [SymEngine](https://github.com/symengine/symengine) as a symbolic backend, and uses an inter-operability layer to convert between the Symbolic Toolbox in Matlab and SymEngine on the backend.
+It uses [SymEngine](https://github.com/symengine/symengine) as a symbolic backend, and uses an inter-operability layer to convert between the Symbolic Toolbox in Matlab and [SymEngine](https://github.com/symengine/symengine) on the backend.

 ## Getting Started
 1. [Download](https://github.com/ajthor/symbolic-controls-toolbox/releases) the toolbox from the GitHub repository.